When the Guns Speak, Our Pens Fall Silent

 The air was thick with dust, smoke, and cries — cries that the world seems to have forgotten.

-Our only weapon is hope — and even that now feels fragile.
 Yesterday night, our skies lit not with stars but with fire.
 The shelling continued for hours.
 People fled their homes and hid in bunkers with whatever they could carry.

-Several of our neighbors were injured — some critically.
+Crops were destroyed, livestock killed.
+Several of our neighbours were injured — some critically.

 As always, the Pakistan Army responded bravely, pushing back the aggression.
 Emergency teams came, but no aid can heal the invisible scars of fear carved into our hearts.

 A War on Our Childhoods

 Perhaps the most silent victims of this violence are the young people.
 I am one of them.

 Growing up in Neelum Valley, I was taught that our mountains protected us — that the sky was our ceiling and the earth our school.
 But how can we study when our schools are shut down for months due to shelling?

+How can teachers teach when they fear for their lives?
 How can we write when the trembling of explosions snatches the pen from our hands?

 Our dreams are being bombed before they even take flight.
 I once wanted to become a teacher.
 My cousin dreamed of becoming a doctor.
 Now, all we dream of is surviving the next night.